Human rights in Uganda

-Human rights in Uganda as a state relates to the difficulties in the achievement of international rights standards for all citizens.
-These difficulties centre upon the provision of proper sanitation facilities, internal displacement, development of adequate infrastructure, as well as the mistreatment of the LGBT community, women, and children.
-Nonetheless, Uganda is, as per the Relief Web sponsored Humanitarian Profile – 2012, making considerable developments in this area.

-In the Freedom in the World 2020 report, Freedom House identified Uganda as a country considered to be "Not Free".
+Human rights in Uganda have trended for the past decades towards increasing harassment of the opposition, cracking down on NGOs which work on election and term limits, corruption, land rights, environmental issues, women's, children and gay rights.
+In 2012, the Relief Web sponsored Humanitarian Profile – 2012 said Uganda made considerable developments.
+Since at least 2013, the annual Freedom in the World report by Freedom House has consistently classified Uganda as "Not Free".
 There are several areas of concern when it comes to human rights in Uganda, and the "Not Free" classification is due to both low political rights and civil liberties rankings.

+Law

+In 1995, Uganda signed on to the International Covenant on Civil and Political Rights, which is part of the International Bill of Human Rights.

 Conflict in the north

-Since various rebel groups started fighting the Government of President Yoweri Museveni, beginning in August 1986, about 2 million Ugandans have been displaced and tens of thousands have been killed.
-An estimated 67,000 children have been kidnapped by the LRA for use as child soldiers and slaves since 1987.
+Since various rebel groups started fighting the Government of President Yoweri Museveni in August 1986, about 2 million Ugandans were displaced and tens of thousands killed.
+Since 1987 the Lord's Resistance Army (LRA) kidnapped an estimated 67,000 children for use as child soldiers and slaves.

-Signing of a cessation of hostilities agreement in 2006 due to a successful campaign executed by the Uganda Peoples Defence Forces (UPDF) put an end to the LRA violence in Uganda.
+In 2006 a cessation of hostilities agreement was signed due to a successful campaign executed by the Uganda Peoples Defence Forces (UPDF) and put an end to the LRA violence in Uganda.